Environmental Psychology BSc (Hons)

 Academic support

 Academic support will take the form of lectures, seminars, and tutorials by staff relevant to the module/topic.
-Students will also be assigned an academic advisor.
+Students will also be assigned an academic adviser.
 If you need a bit of extra help with certain skills such as academic writing, English, maths or statistics, our Academic Tutors offer workshops, drop-in sessions and one-to-one appointments to help our students achieve their potential.
 You can receive advice and guidance on all aspects of the IT systems provided by the university from our IT Service Desks located on all three campuses.

 Dedicated personal tutor

-When you arrive, we'll introduce you to your personal Academic Advisor.
+When you arrive, we'll introduce you to your personal Academic Adviser.
 This is the member of staff who will provide academic guidance, be a support throughout your time at UEL and who will show you how to make the best use of all the help and resources that we offer.

 Teaching